 Remember when we mentioned not over-crowding before?
 That is especially important in super-typographic designs.
 White space is the key to this design style: with little else to look at, your entire attention is drawn to the beautiful lettering—and your message.

-The imagery you select to create a poster is probably one of the most important aspects of your poster design.
+The imagery you choose is probably one of the most important aspects of your poster design.
 A good selection (whether it is a hand-drawn illustration, a photograph you snapped yourself, a stock image, or anything else in between) will bring your creation to life.
-The quality and composition of the selected images matters a great deal.
+The quality and composition of the images matter a great deal.
 A few rules of thumb apply here:

 - Use high-quality images.
 Go for the 20MP photo over the 4MP photo.

 - Match the color-mode of your project.
 Using a CMYK image on an RGB poster is going to produce some unusual hues that are likely to differ a great deal from your intended palette.
 (This is even more important if you intend on printing the poster and placing it in the physical world.)